RayDeCampo/raydecampo.github.io/_posts/2017-07-08-migrating-to-github-pages.md

 - ruby
 ---

-Finally took the plunge to migrate my old Blogger blog to the more convenient GitHub Pages.
-Like everybody discovered, it wasn't as easy as it seemed at first.
+I finally took the plunge to migrate my old Blogger blog to the more convenient GitHub Pages.
+Like everybody else I found when googling this topic discovered, it wasn't as easy as it seemed at first.

 Using the jekyll-importer on the exported data from Blogger was straightforward and fast.